Based on search terms used to find the blog:

 Should I go into neutral if I stall?

 As I explained above, this may add to the delay and allow a dangerous situation to develop, so the answer is no – not automatically, and not every time.
+Some instructors argue that because you might panic, then you should go through this laborious routine for every stall.
+That is a bit of a cop-out, though.

 Every situation is different – and plenty of them are such that if you did go through the full handbrake/neutral routine then it would push you into a fail, whereas using another approach would not.